-This company signs 99-year leases build permanently affordable backyard houses
+This company signs 99-year leases to build permanently affordable backyard houses

 If you live in the Bay Area, a new coop wants to lease your backyard for the next 99 years.
 The startup, called Oby (“our backyard”), a spinoff of a company called CoEverything, is taking a new approach to affordable housing: It finds homeowners who are willing to share their backyards, then builds a tiny backyard house, which it rent at rates well below market rate.
 By making an agreement that lasts even when the main house on the property is later sold, the business model is designed to help create a long-term solution to the area’s housing crisis.

 “With our company, we’re always looking at what the alternative models are that we can utilize to help build more affordable, accessible, sustainable housing,” says Declan Keefe, cofounder of CoEverything, which focuses on how to bring better practices to architecture and development.
 Backyard cottages are already relatively common in California.
-But they usually rent at market rate—something that’s out of reach for someone working as a barista, or, say, an elementary school teacher, even as rents start to drop in cities like San Francisco as some remote workers relocate during the coronavirus crisis.
+But they usually rent at market rate—something that’s out of reach for someone working as a barista, or, say, an elementary school teacher, even as rents start to drop in cities such as San Francisco as some remote workers relocate during the coronavirus crisis.

 Some other startups also work with homeowners to rent backyard space to build new rentals.
 Every added unit of housing can help in an area where demand far outstrips supply; one analysis estimates that to avoid the current housing crisis, the region should have built an additional 700,000 units of housing between 2000 and 2018.
 But Oby is unique in its push to keep rents as low as possible, for as long as possible.
 Over time, the company aims to limit rents to no more than 30% of a tenant’s income.

-The basic agreement is similar to the model used by some other recent startups like Rent the Backyard, a company that builds free tiny houses in backyards and splits the rent with homeowners.
+The basic agreement is similar to the model used by some other recent startups such as Rent the Backyard, a company that builds free tiny houses in backyards and splits the rent with homeowners.
 “We create a leasing contract with an existing homeowner who lives in the front house, and essentially allocate a portion of the backyard that will fit a backyard home,” says Keefe.
 “We agree that we’ll pay them a fixed monthly rate to let us use their backyard to build a house in the backyard and then rent it out at an affordable rate, and we agree to cover all the other costs and to manage it ourselves.”

 The agreement lasts nearly a century.
 “When they sell their house, it transfers with the house,” Keefe says.
 “We’re purposefully doing that so that we can maintain the affordability long term.”
 Homeowners also benefit from the arrangement, getting a steady income stream of up to $500 a month to offset the cost of their own mortgage.